U9H/web/content/blog/2018-09-08-ui-vs-ux/index.md

 [taxonomies]
 authors = ["Alexander Lozada"] categories = ["design"]

+[extra]
+cover = "cover.png"
 +++
 **If you're looking to become a better designer, or want to know what makes some apps great, understanding UI & UX in depth is essential.**

 While both fields relate, individual practice and thought are still necessary.